Trump Reportedly Mistook Archived Footage Of North Korea For Live Missile Launch

 Graham laughed while recounting the memory for the Washington Post.

-“I think he’s a kook” Graham said of Trump in 2016, but the senator has gone from one of the president’s most prominent Republican critics, to a loyal ally.
+“I think he’s a kook” Graham said of Trump in 2016, but the senator has gone from one of the president’s most prominent Republican critics to a loyal ally.

-From supporting Trump’s Supreme Court Pick Brett Kavanaugh, to praising the president’s golf skills – “Anyone who says he’s not a great golfer, that’s fake news,” Graham says – the senator keeps publicly defending the POTUS.
+From supporting Trump’s Supreme Court Pick Brett Kavanaugh to praising the president’s golf skills, the senator keeps publicly defending the POTUS.
 How did this change of tune come about?

 “I’m always intrigued by the desire to figure out why somebody acts the way they do in public life,” Graham explained to the Washington Post, arguing that he has “truly grown” to like Trump.
 Even if he sometimes doesn’t agree with everything that the president says or does, Graham sees Trump as “a good vehicle for a conservative agenda.”